Lidwina: Veneration

 Lidwina died in 1433 and was buried in a marble tomb in the chapel of the parish church of Schiedam which became a place of pilgrimage.
 Thomas à Kempis's publication caused an increase in veneration.
 Her father's house, in which she died, was, after her death, converted into a monastery of Gray Sisters, of the third order of St. Francis.
 The Calvinists demolished the above-mentioned chapel; but changed the monastery into a hospital for orphans.
-In 1615, her relics were taken to Brussels and enshrined in the church of St. Gudula.
+In 1615, her relics were taken to Brussels and enshrined in the Church of St. Michael and St. Gudula (now Brussels' cathedral).

 In 1859, the Church of Our Lady of Visitation (Onze Lieve Vrouw Visitatie) was opened on the Nieuwe Haven in Schiedam, commonly called Frankelandsekerk after the area it was located in (West-Frankeland).
 In 1871, Lidwina's relics were returned to Schiedam.
 On 14 March 1890, Pope Leo XIII granted Lidwina equipollent canonization in view of her long standing cultus.
 In 1931, this church was officially dedicated to St. Lidwina and called Church of Lidwina (Lidwinakerk).

 After 1968, veneration of Lidwina was moved to the "Singelkerk", hence known as the Church of St. Lidwina and Our Lady of the Rosary.
 The church contains four paintings depicting scenes from the life of St. Lidwina.
 The paintings date from the early twentieth century and were made by the painter Jan Dunselman (1863–1931).
 The panels come from the Frankeland church that was demolished in 1968.
 The church was elevated to become a minor basilica on 18 June 1990 by Pope John Paul II.
 The church is now popularly known as the Basilica of Lidwina.

 After the closure of the Church of Lidwina in 1969, the statue of the saint and her relics were removed to the chapel dedicated to her in the rest-home West-Frankeland on the Sint Liduinastraat in town.
 Only after the demolition of the chapel in 1987 were all devotional objects removed to the Singelkerk, i.e. the Basilica of Lidwina.
 She is the patron saint of ice skaters and the chronically ill, as well as of the town of Schiedam.
 Her feast day is 14 April.
 Schiedam celebrates Saint Liduina on the Sunday before Ascension Day.